ahmed-hamza-eita/E-Learning-app/README.md

 ## E-Learning-app
-   Using this app, you can create courses,quizzes and materials for the subject content and share them instantly with students.
+   Using this app, you can create courses,quizzes and materials for the subject content and share them with students.

 ## Features
    ### For Instructor